ProfKaz/PowerShell-Functions/Lego/CreateNewEntraApp.md

 # Function to create a Microsoft Entra App

-To automate certain activities, the normal way is use a Service Principal instead of an account, in that case through API permissions we are able to permit different kind of activities, the next function permit to create this kind of Service Principal, commonly known as Microsoft Entra Application.
-In the sample function below I'm adding Microsoft Graph API application permissions correspondign to:
+To automate specific tasks, using a Service Principal is preferred over a user account.
+With API permissions, this approach allows various activities to be performed securely.
+The following function creates a Service Principal, commonly referred to as a Microsoft Entra Application, with specified Microsoft Graph API permissions:
-- User.Read as Delegated : This is by default
+- `User.Read` as Delegated (default)
-- User.Read.All as Application
+- `User.Read.All` as Application
-- Group.ReadWrite.All as Application
+- `Group.ReadWrite.All` as Application
-- Directory.Read.All as Application
+- `Directory.Read.All` as Application

 <p align="center">